Akshayconqurers/Certifications/README.md

 Treasurer, IEEE (Current) – Managing financial operations and budgeting for IEEE events and initiatives.
 Vice-Chairperson, IEEE PES Society (Current) – Leading projects focused on power and energy systems, promoting technical growth and sustainability.

+-> FULL STACK DEVELOPMENT: MERN
+Completed a Full Stack Development Masterclass with hands-on training in React, Node.js, Express, and MongoDB.
+Built Code Marathon, a hackathon platform using the MERN stack.
+The project enhanced my skills in API development, responsive UI, and cloud deployment, providing strong exposure to real-world full-stack application development.

 🌟 Highlights